 Horseback riding is great for children with autism because it is physically beneficial and also considered animal therapy.
 For kids that may have a hard time interacting with adults and peers, this sport gives them the opportunity to feel a connection with the horse they ride.
 Research done on horseback riding found that after taking a 10 week horseback riding course, children with autism had shown less irritability, improved social and communicative skills, and improved language.

 - Martial Arts

 Sports are a great way to keep children active and physically fit!
-Remember, not every sport is a fit for every child, but continuous participation is essential for finding what works for each kiddo.
+Remember, not every sport is a fit for every child, but continuous participation is essential for finding what works for them.
 As with any activity, be sure to stay hydrated and cool.
 Have a safe and enjoyable school year.
-If your kiddos do decide to participate in any sports … Go Team!!
+If your children do decide to participate in any sports … Go Team!!